 In terms of attractions to draw in tourists, it relies mainly on its lavish accommodation, which largely features expensive, 5-star hotels, with stunning grounds, architecture, and furnishings, to make even the pickiest visitors feel like they are treating themselves to a little luxury while they are away.

-Stay in San Isidro if you want to stay in one of the safest neighborhoods in Lima; you aren’t concerned about cost, you want to stay in high-end accommodation, you are working in the financial sector, you want to spend your evenings in fancy bars and restaurants, you are interested in museums and ancient artifacts.
+Stay in San Isidro if you want to stay in a safe area; you aren’t concerned about cost, you want to stay in high-end accommodation, you are working in the financial sector, you want to spend your evenings in fancy bars and restaurants, you are interested in museums and ancient artifacts.

 - luxury: The Westin Lima Hotel & Convention Center